awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/deploy_dashboards.md

 	- [Launch CloudFormation Template](https://console.aws.amazon.com/cloudformation/home#/stacks/create/review?&templateURL=https://aws-managed-cost-intelligence-dashboards.s3.amazonaws.com/cfn/cid-cfn.yml&stackName=Cloud-Intelligence-Dashboards&param_DeployCUDOSDashboard=yes&param_DeployKPIDashboard=yes&param_DeployCostIntelligenceDashboard=yes)

 3. Enter a **Stack name** for your template such as **Cloud-Intelligence-Dashboards**
-4. Review **Common Parameters** parameter to confirm prerequisites before specifying the other parameters.
-You must answer 'yes' to all.
+4. Review **Common Parameters** and confirm prerequisites before specifying the other parameters.
+You must answer 'yes' to both prerequisites questions.
 5. Copy and paste your **QuicksightUserName** into the parameter text box To find your QuickSight username:
 	- Open a new tab or window and navigate to the **QuickSight** console